Implementing Command Handlers¶

 item_name = item.get(NameComponent).name

-return CommandResult(True, f"You pick up {item_name}.")
+await send_to_session(ctx.session, f"You pick up {item_name}.")

 Movement¶

-async def move_handler(ctx: CommandContext) -> CommandResult:
+async def move_handler(ctx: CommandContext) -> bool:

 """Move in a direction."""